Payment and Reimbursement

 physician on site when I am exercising?

-right away and is able to provide the first
+the doctor right away and is able to provide

 - What facilities